FarmRadioHangar/blog/content/post/some-math-and-code.md

 +++
 <div>$$\frac{1}{\sqrt{x}}$$</div>

-Wait lets see what some syntax highlighting looks like!
+Wait Wait wait....Wait lets see what some syntax highlighting looks like!
 And a bit of extra stuff in here

 ```html
 <section id="main">